 This was a quick project, taking a total of about 20-30 minutes for each faux wool blanket and finishing at a cost of under $7 per blanket, and I’m thrilled with creating a luxury-inspired look of vintage wool blankets on my now so-cozy porch for a fraction of the cost of using traditional wool blankets.

 To create the look of the Country Living porch, I needed a bench as well, however, my little side porch is so small that in order to get a bench that looked appropriate and wouldn’t stick out too far, I had to build one.
 Luckily, woodworking is one of the many hobbies I have discovered since building a “creative homestead” at Hawk Hill, so one Saturday afternoon I whipped one up.

 All in all, I’m really pleased with my new porch decor.
 I find that when I add a new element like this, it actually takes me a while to get comfortable with it and arrange it in a way I like.
 I like the winter decorations so much more than these original fall styling below- I can’t wait to see how it transforms into spring!

-These blankets sold in my garage sale when I sold the house to create a new tiny home in Seattle, but they lasted for many years of being only-barely sheltered from the elements.
+These blankets sold in my flea market booth when I sold the house to create a new tiny home in Seattle, but they lasted for many years of being only-barely sheltered from the elements.
 Where real wool blankets would have begun to rot or be eaten by moths, my faux blankets happily camped out on my porch for three seasons each year, durably and easily transitioning from decor to cozy lap blankets and back again, holding up well to many heavy washes, though they wouldn’t fit in my portable washing machine.
 If you are considering decorating your space with similar faux wool blankets, it’s impossible to be the value on these adorable wool look lap blankets.